mark-watson/PythonAIBook/manuscript/Deep_Learning_Image_Generation.md

 The first time you run this code, the model weights (about 1.1 GB) will be downloaded to **~/.cache/huggingface** in your home directory.
 Subsequent runs use the cached model.

 The code automatically detects available hardware: NVIDIA GPU (CUDA), Apple Silicon (MPS), or CPU.
-GPU acceleration dramatically speeds up image generation — from minutes on CPU to seconds on a modern GPU.
+GPU acceleration dramatically speeds up image generation, from minutes on CPU to seconds on a modern GPU.

 You can experiment with different prompts, and the `num_inference_steps` parameter controls the quality/speed tradeoff (higher = better quality, slower).
 Here is sample output running on Apple Silicon: